walshthomas/walshthomasdotcom/content/ifap/_index.md

 title: "Investment Finance and Asset Prices"
 ---

-Course content for the masters course Investment Finance and Asset Prices, AY2025
+Course content for the masters course Investment Finance and Asset Prices [ECON 5068], AY2025

 ## Slides